 The discovery of this sonic intrusion in the marine environment has resulted in the growth of the underwater acoustics field and spawned new methods in studying underwater soundscapes.

-Underwater acoustics is one of the fastest growing fields in marine biology with a large part of that movement centered around the interpretation of large acoustic data files collected by passive acoustic monitoring (PAM) systems (Lammers et al. 2008; Luczkovich et al. 2008; Wall et al. 2013; Merchant et al. 2015; Phillips et al. 2018).
+Underwater acoustics is a growing field in marine biology with a large part of that movement centered around the interpretation of large acoustic data files collected by passive acoustic monitoring (PAM) systems (Lammers et al. 2008; Luczkovich et al. 2008; Wall et al. 2013; Merchant et al. 2015; Phillips et al. 2018).

 Several studies have worked towards learning programs that can pull information from this big data without user input (Sattar et al. 2016; Lin et al. 2017, 2018).

-Due to the largely passive nature of recordings, large time scales and varying spatial scales have been extensively studied.
+Due to the largely passive nature of recordings, large time scales and varying spatial scales have been extensively studied (REF).

 Acoustics can provide vital information about ecosystem health and can reveal the influence of specific contributors in the biophony (Parks et al. 2014; Bertucci et al. 2016; McPherson et al. 2016; Bolgan et al. 2018).